Four fun and easy DIY Pumpkin Terrarium ideas that are perfect for Halloween!

-Fill the bottom of the pumpkin terrarium with the black rocks.
-Add in your fence and horse in the background.
-Then add the moss and nestle in your pumpkin.
+First, fill the bottom of the pumpkin terrarium with the black rocks.
+Then add in your fence and horse in the background.
+With those in place it’s time to add the moss and nestle in your pumpkin.
 As a final touch we added in our Hedwig owl.

 For each of my pumpkin terrariums I used battery powered tealights in the pumpkin to create some lighting.